McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 - all remaining entries are not shown

 You can see this feature in action on the example page for [children shortcode]({{< relref "shortcodes/children" >}}) and its children pages.

-## Your Page

-To configure your page, you basically have three choices:

-1. Create an `_index.md` document in `content` folder and fill the file with *Markdown content*
-2. Create an `index.html` file in the `static` folder and fill the file with *HTML content*
-3. Configure your server to automatically redirect home page to one your documentation page